Sarah Kent: Career

 Kent studied painting at the Slade School of Art and worked as an artist until 1977.
 She then became Exhibitions Director at the Institute of Contemporary Arts (ICA) for two years, and also started writing for Time Out.
 At the ICA she staged exhibitions by Andy Warhol, Allen Jones and Christo, as well as feminist artist Alexis Hunter.
 Another show was of satirical art, Berlin a Critical View: Ugly Realism.
 Her own work changed from painting to photography, primarily of male nudes.

 She became art editor of Time Out, for which she wrote reviews.
 She is now a well-known figure in the arts in London, and has appeared on radio and TV shows.
 She also works in a freelance capacity as an editor and critic, and has provided essays, catalogues and books for the Saatchi Gallery and White Cube gallery.
 She is the editor of Shark-Infested Waters: The Saatchi Collection of British Art in the 90s (Zwemmer, 1994).

 She was an early advocate for the Young British Artists (YBAs), also known as Britart, and a strong supporter of Tracey Emin, helping to get her early exposure.
 Kent and Matthew Collings have been described as "the parents of the popularization process having audiences approaching half a million each" of "the explosion of art into mainstream culture in nineties London."

-The connection with the YBAs has inevitably attracted criticism similar to that which is directed at the artists:

-Many writers involved in the post-modern world deal in a flip and ironic way with both theory and criticism, for example, Jean Baudrillard or the London-based critic and reviewer, Sarah Kent, so that the line between serious theory and the entertainment industry are blurred.
-I would define the ironic as a refusal to state a sincere political or ethical stance, or if in stating a stance, to continually undermine this, or to change it as suits.
-It is the opposite of what used to be called 'engaged' or 'committed' or 'sincere'.

-Another criticism is that Kent's freelance working for institutions, such as White Cube and the Saatchi Gallery, whose shows she also reviews in Time Out, is a conflict of interest.

 Advocating Britart, she is on the opposite side of the fence from the traditionally oriented critic, Brian Sewell.
 This had led to personal comments in the media.
 In 1995, when asked about a suitable Christmas present for him (he keeps dogs), she replied: